Ensuring Safety, Health, & Well-Being

 Like many of you, we are working to be creative and flexible in how we accomplish our work, and we are focused on ensuring that we are keeping health and safety at the center of our work.
 It is imperative that we see children in person, in their homes, speak with them, and see their home conditions with our own eyes.
 It is also imperative that we continue to practice physical distancing and limit in-person interactions whenever possible.
 Your Foster Care Specialist will inform you of what interviews and home visits can take place in person and what can be virtual.

-For families interested in fostering with Amara, we have moved our informational meetings permanently to virtual and our Family Outreach Coordinator, Kari Hanson, is offering virtual meet-ups called “Coffee with Kari” that all interested families are welcome to attend.
+For families interested in fostering with Amara, we have moved our informational meetings permanently to virtual.
+Click here to find our upcoming information meetings.

 Safety Precautions utilized at Amara for in-person work: